kslg/elite-rides/README.md

 `-m` means "message" which is common practice to add so you and other developers know what changes were being made.

-### Deployment to Production
+## Deployment to Production

 Once I verified and tested by changes, I then deploy thr changes to Production.

 `$ git push` deploys the code to the GitHub and into the main branch of code which is connected to Production (the Live Public URL).

 ## Heroku Deployment
 1. To prevent exposing the database when I push to GitHub, I deleted it again from my settings.py.
 I used an if statement so that when our app is running on Heroku where the database URL environment variable will be defined, we connect to Postgres.
 Otherwise we connect to SQLite when working locally in Gitpod.
-If database URL is in os.environ we'll get its value using dj_database_url.parse and use that as our database setting; otherwise, we'll use the default configuration.
+If database URL is in os.environ I'll get its value using dj_database_url.parse and use that as my database setting; otherwise, I'll use the default configuration.
 ```python
 if 'DATABASE_URL' in os.environ:
     DATABASES = {